aidamanna/appetype/README.md

 #### Database

 Install PostgreSQL.
 If you're on OSX, you can use Postgres.app and Postico.

+Alternatively, you can run Postgres inside a [docker container](https://hub.docker.com/_/postgres/).

 Create the DB running ```bundle exec rake db:create``` and execute the migrations ```bundle exec rake db:migrate```.